3.1 Monitoring of Student Progress

 If a postgraduate student fails the dissertation or equivalent then their graduation date may change.

-The maximum period for an extension of a dissertation or equivalent is one month (where extenuating circumstances are provided).
-If the dissertation cannot be considered at the examination board then the extension will require approval from the Academic Panel.
+The maximum period for an extension of a dissertation or equivalent is 3 months for both full and part time students (where extenuating circumstances are provided).

 Where the dissertation or equivalent is failed and a resubmission is required, this must be submitted within three months.
 No fee is payable.